How to Manage Pests

 UC Pest Management Guidelines

-In some instances, however, it may also cause a condition known as thin leaf decline in which the disease develops slowly over several years before the tree becomes economically unproductive or dies.
+In some instances, however, it may also cause a condition known as thin leaf decline where the disease develops slowly over several years before the tree becomes economically unproductive or dies.
 Thin leaf decline is characterized by slow loss of vigor, reduction in growth and yield, and gradual thinning of the canopy until most of the remaining leaves are clustered in tufts at the ends of branches and shoots.

-It invades and colonizes the plant's vascular system, plugging the xylem and preventing or reducing the transport of water from the roots to the above ground portion of the tree.
+It invades and colonizes the plant's vascular system, plugging the xylem and preventing or reducing the transport of water from the roots to the above-ground portion of the tree.
 If dead or dying branches are cut in cross section, a darkened ring of plugged xylem tissue can be seen.

 Verticillium wilt is favored by cool temperatures.
 Extended spring weather and mild summers often are accompanied by severe losses to this disease.
 The fungus apparently is eliminated from aboveground portions of trees in hot summer weather.
 Repeated attacks of wilt apparently represent new infections each year.

-UC IPM Pest Management Guidelines: Pistachio
+UC IPM Pest Management Guidelines: